hashbang/shell-etc/README.md

 When you are ready to contribute your changes upstream, please push to a branch or a fork and make a pull request.

+Note: the above workflow is only suitable for making very basic changes like new package installations etc. If you want to do something more complex that requires interaction with a user database, etc, please consider using our end-to-end local development setup, documented here: [hashbang/hashbang](https://github.com/hashbang/hashbang)

 ### GPG signing ###

 If you prefer to GPG sign your commits, a couple of options exist.